saltyorg/docs/docs/reference/logs.md

 ### Check Status

-The services that saltbox creates are named with this pattern: `saltbox_managed_rclone_nameofremote.service`; and in these examples are referred to as SERVICE_FILE.service
+The services that saltbox creates are named with this pattern: `saltbox_managed_rclone_nameofremote.service`; and in these examples are referred to as `SERVICE_FILE.service`. `nameofremote` is the name defined in the `remotes` section of `settings.yml`.

 ```shell
 sudo systemctl status SERVICE_FILE.service